readthedocs/ethical-ad-client/docs/index.rst

 .. versionadded:: 1.6

-The "FixedFooter" style is a floating placement is a text-only placement attached to the bottom of the screen.
+The "FixedFooter" style is a floating, text-only placement attached to the bottom of the screen.
-By floating, it ensures that the ad is always seen (and therefore results in billed views that make the publisher money).
+By floating, it ensures that the ad is always seen (resulting in the highest view rate, generating the most revenue).

 Using our FixedFooter style: